-As for a short answer to the question of “How and When To Use Algorithmic and Convolution Reverb In Mixing”, convolution reverb is excellent for those who are looking to accurately simulate a natural reverberating environment while algorithmic reverbs are great for more digital purposes.
+As for a short answer to the question of “How and When To Use Algorithmic and Convolution Reverb In Mixing,” the convolution reverb is excellent for those who are looking to accurately simulate a natural reverberating environment while algorithmic reverbs are great for more digital purposes.

-Of course, there are several other variables that come into play, each of which is important to note when finding the right reverb for your track.
+Of course, several other variables come into play, each of which is important to note when finding the right reverb for your track.

 Uses impulse responses to simulate natural environments

 Uses mathematical algorithms to simulate reverb decay